thehelp/cluster/README.md

 ## Setup

-There's just one optional environment variable, which overrides the default number of workers, `os.cpus().length`.
-It's a good idea to set this, because many VPS instances report far too many CPUs.
+There are two optional environment variables:

 ```
-"THEHELP_NUMBER_WORKERS": "1"
+"THEHELP_NUMBER_WORKERS": "1",
+"THEHELP_LOGS_DIR": "logs directory; defaults to ./logs/"
 ```

+_Note: It's a good idea to set the number of workers, because the default is `os.cpus().length`, and most VPS instances report far too many CPUs._

-By default, both `Graceful` (for exceptions delivered by a `shutdown()` call) and `Startup` (if a `Graceful` instance cannot be found) use `thehelp-last-ditch` to save/send exceptions.
-Take a look at the documentation for that - it has a number of required environment variables.
+By default, both `Graceful` (for exceptions delivered by a `shutdown()` call) and `Startup` (if a `Graceful` instance cannot be found) use [`thehelp-last-ditch`](https://github.com/thehelp/last-ditch) to save exceptions.
+Take a look at the documentation for that - you'll likely want to set the `THEHELP_CRASH_LOG` environment variable, and you might consider turning on SMS/email notifcations.

-Or you can use the classes a little more manually, and provide `messenger` callbacks of the form `function(err, options, cb)` on construction of both of these classes.
-You'll still need to set the environment variables; we prefer to show you an error on startup of the process vs. when you have an error. :0)

 ## Usage